climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 ```

 ## Use Step 2
-Now look again: which part do you think represents Earth's surface?
+Now look again: Which part do you think represents Earth's surface?
 Which part is meant to be the satellite?

 ~hint Tell me more!
 - In this project, we are using the base plate to represent Earth's surface.